ChrisBrooksbank/hue.csharp/readme.md

 #Hue.Csharp

-Under construction.
+V 0.1 Pre Alpha

-This is a dotnet library for controlling Phillips Hue lights.
+This is a dotnet library for controlling a Phillips Hue installation.

-Its being developed using TDD.
+Its being developed using SOLID principles and TDD.

+The stairway pattern is being used.
+Interfaces are defined in the class library ChrisBrooksbank.Hue.Interfaces Implementations in ChrisBrooksbank.Hue.Implementation Unit tests in ChrisBrooksbank.Hue.UnitTests